chericito/mobohubb-docs/docs/QUICK START/mobohubb-web-app/web-app-quick-start-guide.md

 # Drafts

-If you saved a draft instead of submitting, find it in the **3-dot menu** on the top-left of your screen:
+If you saved a draft instead of submitting, find it in the **menu** on the top-left of your screen:

 1. **Click** the **3 dots**.
 The left panel will appear.